write a better resume

 cell phone number and email on your resume.
 Ideally you should indicate "Cell/text" if you can accept text messages.

-We insist upon bringing people on to our team with excellent
+We look to bring people on to our team with excellent

 verbal communications skills, and we will call you to discuss the job and to see how well you communicate